Community Climate Fund Success Stories

 Amount awarded: £5,000

-Sussex Green Living are an award winning charity for their climate endeavours since 2012.
+Sussex Green Living are an award winning charity known for their climate endeavours since 2012.
 Financial support was given towards creating an 'Eco Innovation Station' as a retrofitted milk float that tours events across the District.
 Here individuals can receive information regarding how to reduce their carbon footprint.
-You can discover more about the project here.
+You can discover more about the project on their website:

 Sussex Green Living